 Introduction to Cell Cycle

 The cell cycle is a vital phenomenon which leads to the formation of a fully developed organism from a single fertilized egg.
-Any future increase in a number of cells involves the cell cycle.
+The cell cycle also plays a significant role in the further regeneration of new cells in a fully grown organism.

 Stages of Cell Cycle